AguaClara/Textbook/Acid_Rain/Acid_Rain.rst

+.. _heading_Acid_Rain_Questions:

 Pre-Laboratory Questions
 ========================

- 1. How many grams of NaHCO3 would be required to keep the ANC levels in a lake above 50 �eq/L for 3 hydraulic residence times given an influent pH of 3.0 and a lake volume of 4 L, if the current lake ANC is 0 :math:`\mu eq/L`?
+ #.
+How many grams of NaHCO3 would be required to keep the ANC levels in a lake above 50 �eq/L for 3 hydraulic residence times given an influent pH of 3.0 and a lake volume of 4 L, if the current lake ANC is 0 :math:`\mu eq/L`?

+.. _heading_Acid_Rain_Data_Analysis:

 Data Analysis
 =============

 K1 = 10-6.3, placeK2 = 10-10.3, KH = 10-1.5~mol/atm~L, PCO2~=~10-3.5 atm, and Kw = 10-14.

- 1. Plot measured pH of the lake versus dimensionless hydraulic residence time (t/?).
+ #.
+Plot measured pH of the lake versus dimensionless hydraulic residence time (t/?).
- 1. Assuming that the lake can be modeled as a completely mixed flow reactor and that ANC is a conservative parameter, equation 1.21 can be used to calculate the expected ANC in the lake effluent as the experiment proceeds.
+ #.
+Assuming that the lake can be modeled as a completely mixed flow reactor and that ANC is a conservative parameter, equation 1.21 can be used to calculate the expected ANC in the lake effluent as the experiment proceeds.
 Graph the expected ANC in the lake effluent versus the hydraulic residence time (t/?) based on the completely mixed flow reactor equation with the plot labeled (in the legend) as conservative ANC.
- 1. If we assume that there are no carbonates exchanged with the atmosphere during the experiment, then we can calculate ANC in the lake effluent by using equation 1.11 describing the ANC of a closed system.
+ #.
+If we assume that there are no carbonates exchanged with the atmosphere during the experiment, then we can calculate ANC in the lake effluent by using equation 1.11 describing the ANC of a closed system.
 Calculate the ANC under the assumption of a closed system and plot it on the same graph produced in answering question \#3 with the plot labeled (in the legend) as closed ANC.
- 1. If we assume that there is exchange with the atmosphere and that carbonates are at equilibrium with the atmosphere, then we can calculate ANC in the lake effluent by using equation 1.15 describing the ANC of an open system.
+ #.
+If we assume that there is exchange with the atmosphere and that carbonates are at equilibrium with the atmosphere, then we can calculate ANC in the lake effluent by using equation 1.15 describing the ANC of an open system.
 Calculate the ANC under the assumption of an open system and plot it on the same graph produced in answering question \#3 with the plot labeled (in the legend) as open ANC.
- 1. Analyze the data from the second experiment and graph the data appropriately.
+ #.
+Analyze the data from the second experiment and graph the data appropriately.
 What did you learn from the second experiment?

+.. _heading_Acid_Rain_Questions:

 Questions
 =========

- 1. What do you think would happen if enough :math:`NaHCO_3` were added to the lake to maintain an ANC greater than :math:`50 \mu eq/L` for 3 residence times with the stirrer turned off?
+ #.
+What do you think would happen if enough :math:`NaHCO_3` were added to the lake to maintain an ANC greater than :math:`50 \mu eq/L` for 3 residence times with the stirrer turned off?
 How much :math:`NaHCO_3` would need to be added?
- 1. What are some of the complicating factors you might find in attempting to remediate a lake using :math:`CaCO_3`?
+ #.
+What are some of the complicating factors you might find in attempting to remediate a lake using :math:`CaCO_3`?
 Below is a list of issues to consider.
- 1.  extent of mixing
+ #.  extent of mixing
- 1.  solubility of :math:`CaCO_3` (find the solubility and compare with :math:`NaHCO_3`)
+ #.  solubility of :math:`CaCO_3` (find the solubility and compare with :math:`NaHCO_3`)
- 1.  density of :math:`CaCO_3` slurry (find the density of :math:`CaCO_3`)
+ #.  density of :math:`CaCO_3` slurry (find the density of :math:`CaCO_3`)

+.. _heading_Acid_Rain_References:

 References
 ==========